Need to take a break from study? How to intermit or discontinue your course

 Find out more about taking a break from study as an international student, including required documentation.

-You can find census dates for all study periods on the important dates and census webpage.
+The census date for Trimester 1, 2023 is Friday 31 March.
+You can find census dates for all other study periods on the important dates and census webpage.

 Remember: whatever your situation, it’s best to get expert advice before you make any firm decisions.
 As soon as you can, contact Student Central for personalised help.